-Amounts capitalized related to revenues from contracts with customers as of June 30, 2023 were \$4,321 and are included within Receivables, Other on the Unaudited Consolidated Statement of Financial Condition.
-The Company has separately evaluated the risk of uncollectability and has determined an allowance for credit losses of \$1,063 was required as of June 30, 2023, which relates to investment banking underwriting and advisory business deals.
-In establishing the allowance for credit losses, management considers the historical loss rate, customer specific factors and current market conditions, and adjusts the allowance on an annual basis.
+Amounts capitalized related to revenues from contracts with customers as of June 30, 2024 were \$3,904 and are included within Receivables, Other on the Unaudited Consolidated Statement of Financial Condition.
+The Company has separately evaluated the risk of uncollectability and has determined a reserve for expected credit losses of \$1,319 was required as of June 30, 2024, which relates to investment banking underwriting and advisory business deals.
+In establishing the reserve for expected credit losses, management considers the historical loss rate, customer specific factors and current market conditions, and adjusts the reserve for expected credit losses on an annual basis.
 For business deals deemed to be inactive, the Company charges off the full amount of the reimbursable expenses, and any subsequent collection of those expenses is treated as a recovery.
 The status of the deals is reevaluated at each reporting period.

-Further, the Company has determined an immaterial allowance for credit losses was required as of June 30, 2023, which relates to Baird private equity partnership management fees.
-In establishing the allowance for credit losses, management considers the historical loss rate, portfolio company specific factors and current market conditions, and adjusts the allowance on an annual basis.
+Further, the Company receives management fees from affiliated private equity partnerships.
+The Company has determined that the expected credit losses related to the outstanding receivable as of June 30, 2024, was immaterial.
+In establishing the reserve for expected credit losses, management considers the historical loss rate, portfolio company specific factors and current market conditions, and adjusts the expected credit losses on an annual basis.

-Notes to Unaudited Consolidated Statement of Financial Condition June 30, 2023
+Notes to Unaudited Consolidated Statement of Financial Condition June 30, 2024